Lighthouse City Solutions - Energy Efficiency

 The City of Tartu has purchased 64 brand new biogas buses to serve the public transportation network – this is a major step towards the goal of making public transportation 100% based on gas in Tartu.

-- Public EV rapid chargers
+- Public EV fast chargers

 - Reusing old EV batteries